itguy327/scrcpywiki/Home.md

-Welcome to the scrcpy wiki
+Welcome to the scrcpy wiki!

 ## Translations